 Scooter is only declawed in her hind paws, and it was for her own good.
 Her claws were getting caught on the carpet and furniture, and I was afraid that she was going to injure herself, because she couldn't get them unstuck, and it looked like her claws were about to be yanked out when this happened.
 I can assure you that everything I do for Scooter is with her best interest in mind.
 She doesn't miss her back claws; she barely knew she had them, and she was never going to use them anyway.
 If declawing my cat in this context makes me a monster, then I'm alright with that.

 + Does Scooter have any other health issues?

 Yes, and basically all of them are related to her paralysis.
 The main health concern for Scooter is urinary tract infections (UTIs).
 Because Scooter's urine remains stagnant within her bladder between bladder expressions, she is prone to developing infections.
-I take Scooter to the vet about every 3 months to get a urinalysis, and she has come back positive for a UTI every time.
+She gets UTIs pretty frequently, and we have good communication with our vet to monitor them.
 She clears the infection with antibiotics every time as well, but obviously we'd like for them to stay gone, which they don't.

 We've tried a handful of things to prevent UTIs, but so far none of them have worked.
-Right now, the best we can do is to keep her hydrated, so I add water to her wet food (special urinary care wet food).
+Right now, the best we can do is to keep her hydrated, so I feed her exclusively wet food (special urinary care wet food).
 According to our vet, there aren't any clinically proven ways to prevent UTIs in Scooter's situation, so for now, we are just going to do our best to prevent them, as well as get her regular urinalyses.

 Other than the UTIs, Scooter is largely a happy, healthy cat.
 I listen to her vets, who generally approve of the life I'm giving Scooter.
 I don't think that health issues or disabilities determine the worth of an animal's or person's life, but I will try to keep her in the best health that she can achieve!